-Finally, nothing beats experience.
+Finally, when it comes to cloud security for solicitors.nothing beats experience.
 Cloud providers that have experience in delivering services to law firms will have already encountered many of the questions you have to ask and will therefore have answers that are reassuring with policies and procedures that are secured and in place.

 Created for the lawyer who wants to work in a smart and secure environment that is accessible from just about anywhere, LawCloud is an ideal mix of traditional practice meets innovative technology, all of which is operated within a secure, personalised environment.

 With LawCloud you have a trusted partner to help you along the way.
 Through LawCloud’s step-by-step learning programme, one of our training advisors will:

 LawCloud aims to make your technology journey easy, not leaving you at the first hurdle.
 Our dedicated team of experts are here for you to provide the most innovative technology and first class customer service.